 Honorable Mention Recipient of the 2014 Women’s Giving Circle Courage to Inspire Strength to Empower Essay Contest

 Chelsea Wollman B.S., RN a graduate of the College of Nursing and Public Health Class of May 2014 joined the circle after being awarded the Women’s Giving Circle Courage to Inspire, Strength to Empower Honorable Mention Essay Contest in 2014.
 Chelsea has helped to re-create the new WGC Website and is a member of the WGC Executive Committee formed in September, 2016.

-As a native of Northford, CT Chelsea moved New York permanently upon completion of her Bachelors of Science in Nursing and accepted a full-time position as a Critical Care Nurse in the Neurosurgical Intensive Care Unit at North Shore University Hospital within the Northwell Health System, while also working per diem at Winthrop University Hospital as Critical Care Float.
+As a native of Northford, CT, Wollman moved to New York permanently upon completion of her Bachelors of Science in Nursing and accepted a full-time position as a Critical Care Nurse in the Neurosurgical Intensive Care Unit at North Shore University Hospital within the Northwell Health System, while also working per diem at Winthrop University Hospital.

 p - 516.877.3475